dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 ### User Interface
-The user interface function interacts with the user in two modes: architects and administrator mode.
+The user interface function interacts with users in two modes: architects and administrator mode.
-It is based on a web interface that supports desktop browsers.
+It utilizes a web interface that is compatible with desktop browsers.

-### Data layer
+### Data Layer
-The data layer function keeps following types of data:
+The data layer function maintains the following types of data:

-- Architecture baselines - it is a history of Architecture changes so users can see at any time which Architecture change took place, available for a view from the architects panel;
+- Architecture Baselines: This feature records the history of architecture changes, allowing users to track and view past changes.
+It is accessible for viewing from the architects' panel.
-- System configuration - it is a set of check configurations for processing, it also keeps track of reports plugins configuration, available for a change from the architects panel;
+- System Configuration: This aspect encompasses a set of check configurations for processing.
+It also keeps track of configurations for report plugins.
+Changes to these configurations can be made from the architects' panel.
-- User configuration - user profiles and access rights, available for a change from administrator panel.
+- User Configuration: This includes user profiles and access rights, which can be modified from the administrator panel.

 ### Processing layer
 The processing layer is a core function of systems to process the input to find architecture problems.